Correlation Between Mountain Boy and CMC Metals

 Pair Corralation between Mountain Boy and CMC Metals

-Assuming the 90 days horizon Mountain Boy Minerals is expected to under-perform the CMC Metals.
-But the otc stock apears to be less risky and, when comparing its historical volatility, Mountain Boy Minerals is 2.8 times less risky than CMC Metals.
-The otc stock trades about 0.0 of its potential returns per unit of risk.
-The CMC Metals is currently generating about 0.09 of returns per unit of risk over similar time horizon.
-If you would invest 11.00 in CMC Metals on November 20, 2024 and sell it today you would lose (10.00) from holding CMC Metals or give up 90.91% of portfolio value over 90 days.
+Assuming the 90 days horizon Mountain Boy Minerals is expected to generate 0.8 times more return on investment than CMC Metals.
+However, Mountain Boy Minerals is 1.26 times less risky than CMC Metals.
+It trades about 0.1 of its potential returns per unit of risk.
+CMC Metals is currently generating about 0.03 per unit of risk.
+If you would invest 0.98 in Mountain Boy Minerals on December 30, 2024 and sell it today you would earn a total of 0.42 from holding Mountain Boy Minerals or generate 42.86% return on investment over 90 days.

 Time Period3 Months [change]